 Sarcoma of Paget’s disease of the bone.
 Paget’s disease of the bone generally occurs in older adults.
 It involves the overgrowth of bony tissue and frequently affects the skull.
 If Paget’s disease develops into cancer, it is usually an osteosarcoma.
 However, this is an uncommon event.

 This section contains information about primary bone cancer, which is cancer that begins in the bone.
-However, it is much more common for bones to be the site of metastasis from other cancers, such as breast, lung, or prostate cancer.
+In general, primary bone cancer is rare.
+It is much more common for other cancers, such as breast, lung, or prostate cancer, to spread to the bone.
 Cancer that started in another area of the body and has spread to the bone is called metastatic cancer, not bone cancer.
 For example, lung cancer that has spread to the bone is called metastatic lung cancer.

-For information about cancer that has started in another part of the body and spread to the bone, please see the information for that type of cancer or read the fact sheet about when cancer spreads to the bone.
+For information about cancer that has started in another part of the body and spread to the bone, please see the information for that type of cancer or read the fact sheet about when cancer spreads to the bone (PDF).

 Looking for More of an Introduction?